pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

             def data = alice_response.data.text()
             assert data == '"That is some good Mallory."'
         }
-        assert result == PactVerified$.MODULE$  // This means it is all good in weird Scala speak.
+        assert result == PactVerificationResult.Ok.INSTANCE  // This means it is all good

     }
 ```